rlk/site/courses/csc3102/project2.md

 			depth X

-		Print a breadth-first traversal of the graph beginning at the vertex labeled X.
+		Print a depth-first traversal of the graph beginning at the vertex labeled X.

 		There's a potential ambiguity in the traversals.
 When enumerating the adjacent vertices, **enumerate them in the order in which they appeared in the input**.
 With this stipulation, there exists exactly one correct output for each traversal.